Nevin505/git_essential/readme.md

-## Hello GitHub
+## Welcome GitHub
-another nevin from devBarnch2
+another nevin from devBarnch2 by Nevin Zachariah John anodther line change made from this branch
--i am adding this for secondBran
+-i am adding this for secondBran and done by Zachariah John